 - In mid-2017, PJR rolled out a new certification option for clients who receive some or all of their product designs from a parent/affiliate company.
-This option is referred to as "Full Design - Outsourced." - The following specific things will happen to any client classified in this way: - Audit time is potentially calculated in the same manner currently used for clients classified as "No Design." (clarification coming in the next few slides) - Any organization that is classified as "Full Design-Outsourced" must not claim any part of the relevant design sections of their standard as an exemption. - The certificate issued to such a client must indicate "Design" as part of their scope.
+This option is referred to as "Full Design - Outsourced." - The following specific things will happen to any client classified in this way: - Audit time is calculated in the same manner currently used for clients classified as "No Design."
+It is not appropriate to add time or expense to an audit where the activity isn't performed on-site. - Any organization that is classified as "Full Design-Outsourced" must not claim any part of the relevant design sections of their standard as an exemption. - The certificate issued to such a client must indicate "Design" as part of their scope.